Dirnei/node-red-contrib-zigbee2mqtt-devices/docs/getting-started.md

     Configuring the settings in the single lamp node is simple and easy if you have one lamp or want to set specific settings per lamp.
-    If you want to control values for a group of lamps instead, we created override nodes.
+    If you want to control values for a group of lamps instead, we created *override* nodes.
-    Override nodes set (override) the values for all the lamps in the message.
+    *Override* nodes set (override) the values for all the lamps in the message.
     So if you want to sitch a group of devices, you can apply to all the lamps in the message.

-    Let's remove the duplicate `generic-lamp` nodes that were connected to the off switch.
-And add two `override-state` nodes after the *On* and *Off* switches.
-Configure the `override-state` nodes by setting one to *On* and the other to *Off*.
+    Let's remove the duplicate *generic-lamp* nodes that were connected to the off switch.
+And add two *override-state* nodes after the *On* and *Off* switches.
+Configure the *override-state* nodes by setting one to `ON` and the other to `OFF`.

     ![Override nodes](img/getting-started-flow16-override-nodes.gif)

     What happens behind the scenes is that the message payload, now contains an override section and the two lamps.
-The `send messages` node gets this message object and interprets it.
+The *send messages* node gets this message object and interprets it.
 From the message, it knows it has tow devices to trigger, and it uses the values from the override section and applys them to all the devices.
 Meaning it overwrites the state of both devices and sets it to `OFF` before sending it.

     ``` json
     {